AdaCore/spark2014/docs/guidance/main.rst

 to start at the lowest level but already take into account the final targeted level starting with the initial design phase.

-This version of the document is based on the SPARK Pro 18 and GPS 18 versions.
+This version of the document is based on the SPARK Pro 18 and GNAT Studio 18 versions.
 Further references are given at the end of this document.

 .. _Levels of Software Assurance: